-India - Holi Festival Photo Tour - itinerary
+India - Holi Festival Photo Tour - full itinerary

 Holi, India's most vibrant and exuberant festival, presents an extraordinary visual feast across multiple historic locations.
 The celebrations begin in Barsana, birthplace of Radha, where the unique Lathmar Holi sees women playfully beating men with sticks while colours fill the air, creating varied dynamic compositions.